chetanambi/Predict-The-Data-Scientists-Salary-In-India-Hackathon/README.md

 # Problem Statement
 Based on the given attributes and salary information, build a robust machine learning model that predicts the salary range of the salary post.

+# Evaluation Metric
+Submissions are evaluated on the acccuracy between the predicted and the observed target.

+# Leaderboard
+3rd Rank - 0.465990002